EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 Good!

 I'm joking.
-This is relatively simple, just follow directions and you'll survive.
+This is relatively simple, just follow directions and you'll be okay.

 ## Tools needed